 This makes detecting incidents of slavery and forced labour very difficult but there are other ways this practice can be stopped.
-Banks can play a leading role in the fight against slavery in a number of different ways.
+Banks can play a leading role in the fight against slavery in a number of different ways, but first, it’s important to understand what Modern Slavery is.

 What is Modern Slavery?